 Study assessment: The study was only assessed to be of median quality, because even though it was a guideline study, with a robust study design, the study itself had several shortcomings (as discussed in more details above).
-The fact that very few adverse systemic toxicity effects were seen (no effect on body weights, food consumption, liver weights) indicates that the chosen high dose may have been too low - as some signs of systemic toxicity should be apparent in the high dose group in order to properly assess reproductive toxicity.
+The fact that very few adverse systemic toxicity effects were seen (no effect on body weights, food consumption, liver weights) indicates that the chosen high dose was too low - as some signs of systemic toxicity should be apparent in the high dose group in order to properly assess reproductive toxicity.
+Thus, including a higher dose in this study would likely have strengthened the conclusions regarding effects on endocrine sensitive endpoints.

 The group size was 10 dams per group, which is comparable to the group size used in several of the developmental toxicity studies from the open literature.
 The statistical analysis was often inconsistently reported and most likely not always correctly performed.
 The variation in many of the assessed endpoints (especially some of the hormonal measurements) was often extremely large, which resulted in lack of statistical significance on endpoints which seemed to show a biologically relevant effect.
 And most importantly, all of the statically significant effects that were seen in the study report were concluded not to be treatment related and were therefore not included in the study summary and conclusions.
 As a consequence, the study summary provided in the ECHA dissemination site stated that no endocrine related endpoints in dams or offspring were affected by the exposure.
 However clearly a somewhat different conclusion has emerged from the present evaluation of the data which is provided in the original study report (2, reliable with restrictions).